locationtech/geomesa/docs/user/filesystem/index.rst

 FileSystem Data Store
 =====================

-The GeoMesa FileSystem datastore (FSDS) provides a cost-effective, performant solution for massive OLAP-style spatial data analytics using frameworks such as Apache Spark.
+The GeoMesa FileSystem data store (FSDS) provides a cost-effective, performant solution for massive OLAP-style spatial data analytics using frameworks such as Apache Spark.
 It utilizes modern columnar formats that enable data compression and column-based encodings for efficient OLAP queries.
 GeoMesa FSDS can run on top of any distributed or local filesystem including Amazon S3, Hadoop HDFS, Google FileStorage, and Azure BlobStore.
 This enables users to realize